insuusvenerati/docker-pocketbase/fly.io-example/README.md

 This is an example of pocketbase running on fly.io backed by litefs + sqlite.

+> NOTE: At the moment this does not work as WAL mode, used by pocketbase, is not supported yet. https://community.fly.io/t/litefs-wal-mode/7325

 > See https://fly.io/docs/litefs/getting-started/ for a contrived example of litefs on fly.io.

 # Getting Started